 Our perception of Cambodia is one of an overall safe country.
 Still, apply some caution, this is not Japan or South Korea.
 The bulk of the “criminal activity” (theft and scams mostly) is of course where the bulk of the tourist is, bus stations and major touristic attraction.

-Respect the basic rules: money on you, passport on you, do not leave nothing valuable or important in your backpack (or whatever your baggage is) if this is loaded in the trunk of a bus or taxi, don’t pay stuff in advance, trust your instinct, don’t make rushed choices, don’t be drunk or high if you have valuable stuff with you.
+Respect the basic rules: money on you, passport on you, do not leave nothing valuable or important in your panniers, backpack, or whatever your baggage is, if this is loaded in the trunk of a bus or taxi, don’t pay stuff in advance, trust your instinct, don’t make rushed choices, don’t be drunk or high if you have valuable stuff with you.

-This is a very beautiful ride on road 48, going East you’ll have the Cardamon mountains (“Krâvanh” in khmer) on your left and Botum Sakor national park on your right.
+We started with a very beautiful bike ride on road 48, going East you’ll have the Cardamon mountains (“Krâvanh” in khmer) on your left and Botum Sakor national park on your right.
 This is probably the longest stretch of untouched jungle we ever saw in more than ten months around South East Asia.

+The cycling friendly road 48 terminates in the less amusing National Highway 4.
 Even though road stays flat the traffic gets pretty heavy, with lots of trucks in a row to share the narrow road with.
-There are about 45km like this, maybe the worst road we cycled in Cambodia.

 The traffic lightens noticeably, finally, on the left, the Bokor cliffs emerge in their majesty.
 Although the road runs along the coast, there are very few spots from where the sea is visible, through this 58km of flat road there are basically no places to get drinks or food.